nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

   - title: Register for New Group Classes
     title_align: center
     content: |
-      *   Salsa Group Class for Beginners: April 18th at 7:30pm
+      *   Salsa Group Class for Beginners: May 2nd at 7:30pm
       *   Ladies Line Routine: Salsa, Bachata, Monday at 6:45pm